signalogic/SigSRF_SDK/README.md

 The generated log file will have a filename something like DirectCore_diagnostic_report_01.06.2021-14:48:56.txt.

-If you are installing with the coCPU option, the install script will also load the DirectCore driver.
+If you are installing with the coCPU option, the install script will also load the DirectCore coCPU driver.
 In that case during installation you should see something like:

 ```
 Loading coCPU driver ...